 Basically, CSS and HTML knowledge is all you need.
 You can also pay a bit of extra for expert’s support, or you can ask the community of this platform.

-Ubercart is one of those platforms that’s been around for a while and forever stuck at the bottom of top 30 e-commerce platforms by user count.
+Ubercart was one of the platforms around for a while, but it remained stuck at the bottom of e-commerce platforms due to the number of users.

 All in all, Zeuscart is a decent solution to have.
-It’s open source, free and their focus on the platform’s UX makes it somewhat less intimidating than most of the open source solutions and platforms.
+It is open source, free and their focus on the platform’s UX makes it somewhat less intimidating than most open source solutions and platforms.

 As a platform, CubeCart is decently popular around the globe.
-It’s entirely based on templates, which makes it look better than the most when using mobile devices and such.
+It is entirely based on templates, which makes it look better than most others when using mobile devices.
 The list of proficiencies goes on - social media plugins, unlimited products, great customer support and a lot more.
-The platform itself sees themselves as a part of a new generation of open source e-commerce platforms.
+The platform sees itself as a part of a new generation of open source e-commerce platforms.
 On the other hand, there are some limitations to it.
-You can’t get support over the phone, for example (even if you can get help on the site itself).
+For example, you cannot get support over the phone (even if you can get help on the site itself).

-CubeCart scales decent enough, but it’s definitely not equipped to work with huge companies and businesses.
-There’s also an integration possible with several popular applications, like MailChimp - but it’s still nowhere close enough to OpenCart’s numbers when it comes to third-party integrations.
+CubeCart scales decent enough, but it is not equipped to work with huge companies and businesses.
+There is also an integration possible with several popular applications, like MailChimp, but it is still nowhere near the numbers of OpenCart when it comes to third-party integrations.

 Virto Commerce is a professional enterprise business solution and an extensively flexible platform in general.

-The highlights of Virto Commerce’s unique features are the complex catalog management with a lot of useful tools, a CMS system of their own making and a lot more.
-You can easily control each segment of your pricing logic with Virto Commerce’s flexible pricing management.
-And you can’t forget about extensive order controlling that is also included in the same package, allowing for easy feature integration, no matter how simple or difficult your enterprise workflow is.
+The highlights of Virto Commerce’s unique features are the complex catalog management with many useful tools, a custom made CMS system and so much more.
+Virto Commerce’s flexible pricing management allows you to control each segment of your pricing logic easily.
+On top of that, there is an extensive order controlling included in the same package.
+This allows easy feature integration, no matter how simple or difficult your enterprise workflow is.

 Is it actually free?

-One of the first steps in choosing a specific open source e-commerce platform for yourself is being honest with your own coding skills, as well as the budget you can spend on hiring someone with sufficient knowledge.
-One of the biggest benefits of any open source platform is always the worldwide community of developers and other people working on improving specific software.
+One of the first steps in choosing a specific open source e-commerce platform is being honest with your own coding skills and the budget you can spend on hiring someone with sufficient knowledge.
+One of the most significant benefits of any open source platform is always the worldwide community of developers and other people working on improving specific software.

-On the other hand, most of the time it’s freemium plans that have the best technical support, up to a team of full-time paid developers ready to help you.
-If you don’t have a paid option of a technical support - you’re highly likely to struggle if you found a new bug or something similar.
+On the other hand, most of the time the freemium plans with the best technical support, up to a team of full-time paid developers ready to help you are the most important (correct?).
+If you don’t have a paid option of technical support chances are you’ll struggle if you find a new bug or something similar.